 Utilizing imagery consisting of color, the written word and at times the human form, I hope the pieces draw the viewer inward to experience an encounter with the subject and the collective consciousness.
 We have different religions, languages, geography, values, yet humanity binds us.
 Overwhelmingly, throughout my 60 interviews, people across six countries hoped for a better world for their children; they hoped their children finished their studies; and there was a unifying hope for peace.
 We are all vulnerable.
 We all have compassion.
 And people want their stories to be shared and understood.

-The painting process is a focused act of mark making and record keeping.
-The process of creating the paintings is my form of note-taking.
-I approach the creation of the paintings with the same rigor, intent, focus, and mindfulness that I employed while conducting the interviews themselves.
-As I revisit my experiences with each participant, I focused on embedding the painting with the essence of the subject’s beauty, resilience, and spirit as well as their connection to the other interviewees through overlapping layers.
-This practice grew out of my earlier work of placing multiple woodblocks on top of each other.
-Each mark is made with intent and clarity as a record, a form of memory that portrays the life force within and between people.
+I approached the creation of the paintings with the same rigor, intent, focus, and mindfulness that I employed while conducting the interviews themselves.
+I felt a sense of obligation as well as creative intentionality.
+As I revisited my experiences with each participant, I focused on embedding the painting with the essence of the subject’s beauty, resilience, and spirit as well as their connection to the other interviewees through overlapping layers.